alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Members need to be based in the UK.
 However, you do not need to be in the London office every day: almost all of our work is done in a hybrid manner, and we have team members as far away as Scotland and the South West of England.
-It is expected that you will be in the office four times a month, and there are two events through the year where we encourage everyone to come in: the Away Days (two days in February) and Hack Week (one week in June).
+It is (at least on paper) expected that you will be in the office four days a month, and there are two events through the year where we encourage everyone to come in: the Away Days (two days in February) and Hack Week (one week in June).

 ### What would be the starting date?